YandeMC/scradd/README.md

-# Scrub
+# scruby

 ## About

-Scrub is a custom all-in-one Discord bot for the [Scratch Coders server](https://discord.gg/FPv957V6SD).
-It has many features, including punishments, auto moderation, XP tracking, and more.
-Scrub is also equipped with features specific to Scratch Coders, such as project search, suggestion tools, fun games, inside jokes, and additional utilities.
+scruby is a custom all-in-one Discord bot for the [Scratch Coders server](https://discord.gg/FPv957V6SD).
+It has many features, including punishments, auto moderation, XP tracking, and more. scruby is also equipped with features specific to Scratch Coders, such as project search, suggestion tools, fun games, inside jokes, and additional utilities.

-> [!NOTE] > **Scrub is a fork of Scradd,** an original bot developed for the Scratch Addons server.
-Scradd was created by @RedGuy12 (`cobaltt7` on Discord), and Scrub builds upon the foundation established by Scradd.
+> [!NOTE] > **scruby is a fork of Scradd,** an original bot developed for the Scratch Addons server.
+Scradd was created by @RedGuy12 (`cobaltt7` on Discord), and scruby builds upon the foundation established by Scradd.

 ## Contributors

-Scrub is developed by @yande.dev on Discord (GitHub: `theyande`).
+scruby is developed by @yande.dev on Discord (GitHub: `theyande`).
 For more details on contributors, please run `/credits` in the server.
 Special thanks to everyone involved, including the original creators of Scradd!

 > [!TIP] Contributions are welcome!
-If you'd like to help develop Scrub, please read through the [Contributing Guidelines](/.github/CONTRIBUTING.md) before submitting a pull request.
+If you'd like to help develop scruby, please read through the [Contributing Guidelines](/.github/CONTRIBUTING.md) before submitting a pull request.

 ## Setup